smroid/cedar-server/building.md

 ## Supported platforms

 These instructions are for running Cedar-server on a Raspberry Pi 4B running Bookworm.
-For building Cedar-server at least 4GB RAM is recommended; for running Cedar-server at least 1GB RAM is recommended.
+For building at least 4GB RAM is recommended; for running at least 1GB RAM is recommended.

 ## Initial steps